 The Australian Government is a party to several fisheries managed under joint authority arrangements with state governments or the Northern Territory Government.
 These arrangements are species or area based, and recognise that stocks are likely to be shared with adjacent national or international jurisdictions.
 In northern Australian waters, several shark and finfish joint authority fisheries (JAFs) are collectively referred to in this report as the Northern Shark Fishery and the Northern Finfish Fishery (Figure 29.1).
 This chapter reports on these northern fisheries and on the Western Australian Joint Authority Southern Demersal Gillnet and Demersal Longline Managed Fishery (Western Australian JAF).
 In each case, strategic directions are provided by members of the joint authority, while the day-to-day management of the fishery is undertaken by the relevant state or territory government, under its legislation.
 The relevant jurisdictions assess and report on the management and status of the fisheries.
 The stocks harvested in these fisheries are not formally classified in this report.

-Torres Strait fisheries are managed under different arrangements by the Protected Zone Joint Authority established under the Torres Strait Fisheries Act 1984 (Cwlth) (see Chapter 15).
+Torres Strait fisheries are managed under different arrangements by the Protected Zone Joint Authority established under the Torres Strait Fisheries Act 1984 (Cth) (see Chapter 15).

 29.1 Western Australian Temperate Demersal Gillnet and Demersal Longline Fisheries

-Currently, two shark fisheries operate off the south and west coasts of Western Australia: the Western Australian JAF (Joint Authority Southern Demersal Gillnet and Demersal Longline Managed Fishery) and the state-managed West Coast Demersal Gillnet and Demersal Longline (Interim) Managed Fishery (WCDF).
+Currently, two shark fisheries operate off the south and west coasts of Western Australia: the Western Australian JAF and the state-managed West Coast Demersal Gillnet and Demersal Longline (Interim) Managed Fishery (WCDF).
 Collectively, these fisheries are managed as the Temperate Demersal Gillnet and Demersal Longline Fisheries.
-The Western Australian JAF extends south-east from south of Cape Bouvard (just north of Bunbury on the southern west coast) to the Western Australia – South Australia border (Figure 29.1); it had 21 active vessels in 2015 (Marton et al. 2016a).
-The WCDF, which is managed under a complementary management plan, extends north from Cape Bouvard and catches many of the same species; it had five active vessels in 2015 (Marton et al. 2016a).
+The Western Australian JAF extends south-east from south of Cape Bouvard (just north of Bunbury on the southern west coast) to the Western Australia – South Australia border (Figure 29.1); it had 17 active vessels in 2016–17 (Woodhams et al. 2018).
+The WCDF, which is managed under a complementary management plan, extends north from Cape Bouvard and catches many of the same species; it had five active vessels in 2016–17 (Woodhams et al. 2018).
 The status of species taken in these two fisheries is determined by the Western Australian Department of Primary Industries and Regional Development, using catch-and-effort information from both fisheries.
-Statistics provided here are from either Marton et al. (2016a) or Braccini and O’Malley (2018).
+Statistics provided here are from either Woodhams et al. (2018) or Braccini and Blay (2019).

 Status of stocks

 The fishery is managed primarily by setting maximum fishing effort levels.
-These are intended to achieve acceptable catches and maintain biomass at greater than 40 per cent of initial unfished levels for the key target species (gummy, whiskery and dusky sharks) (Braccini & O’Malley 2018).
-The time frame for achieving the target biomass varies from species to species, and some species are already considered to have reached this target (McAuley et al. 2015).
+These are intended to achieve acceptable catches and maintain biomass at greater than 40% of initial unfished levels for the key target species (gummy, whiskery and dusky sharks) (Braccini & Blay 2019).
+The time frame for achieving the target biomass varies from species to species (McAuley et al. 2015).

 Most dusky sharks taken in the Western Australian JAF are neonates (less than a year old) and 1–2-year-old fish.
-Demographic analyses, updated in 2005, estimated that the current fishing mortality on these age classes was sustainable, but that a very low level of fishing mortality (1–2 per cent per year) for older dusky sharks (>10 years) would result in negative rates of population growth.
+Demographic analyses, updated in 2005, estimated that the current fishing mortality on these age classes was sustainable, but that a very low level of fishing mortality (1–2% per year) for older dusky sharks (>10 years) would result in negative rates of population growth.
 Although spatial closures have been implemented to protect adult dusky sharks, they continue to be captured in fisheries within and outside Western Australia’s jurisdiction (such as the Commonwealth Western Tuna and Billfish Fishery and the South Australian Marine Scalefish Fishery).
 Previous estimates indicated that the breeding stock had been depleted by low, but poorly quantified, levels of fishing mortality.
-However, management changes since 2006 are considered suitable to allow gradual recovery of the breeding stock, so it is considered to be sustainable–recovering (Braccini & O’Malley 2018).
-The recent stable trends in standardised CPUE will be considered in more detail during the development of new stock assessment models (Braccini & O’Malley 2018).
+The most recent weight-of-evidence assessment estimated a medium current risk level for the dusky shark stock, with 46%, 73% and 100% of the simulated current (2015–16) relative total biomass trajectories being above the target, threshold and limit biomass reference points, respectively.
+Hence, current management arrangements are considered suitable to allow gradual recovery of the breeding stock, and the dusky shark stock is considered to be sustainable–recovering (Braccini & Blay 2019).

 School shark is taken as byproduct in the Western Australian JAF.
 Management of this species takes into account its overfished status in the Southern and Eastern Scalefish and Shark Fishery (SESSF; Chapter 8).
 Assessments of school shark in the SESSF incorporate catch information from the Western Australian JAF.
-Combined catch of school shark in the Western Australian JAF and the WCDF in 2015 was 1.2 t (Marton et al. 2016b).
+Catch of school shark in the Western Australian JAF and the WCDF in 2016–17 was 27 t (Braccini & Blay 2019).

-Australian gillnetters began fishing in northern Australian waters in about 1980, although there was fishing from foreign vessels before then, and gillnetting by foreign vessels continued until 1986.
-The Northern Shark Fisheries were developed during the 1980s and 1990s, and transferred to the relevant joint authorities in 1995.
+Australian gillnetters began fishing in northern Australian waters in about 1980, although there was fishing from foreign vessels before then that continued until 1986.
+The northern shark fisheries were developed during the 1980s and 1990s, and transferred to the relevant joint authorities in 1995.
 They include the Northern Territory Offshore Net and Line Fishery, the Queensland Gulf of Carpentaria Inshore Fin Fish Fishery and the Western Australia Joint Authority Northern Shark Fishery (WANSF).
 The fisheries cover waters off Australia’s northern coast, encompassing the Gulf of Carpentaria, the Timor and Arafura seas, Joseph Bonaparte Gulf, and the north-east coast of Western Australia (Figure 29.1).

 Northern Territory Offshore Net and Line Fishery

 This fishery is managed by the NTFJA, in accordance with the Fisheries Act (NT, 1988).
+An individual transferable quota management framework and associated harvest strategy were introduced in December 2018 (Northern Territory Government 2018).
 Most fishing in the waters off the Northern Territory occurs in inshore waters (less than 12 nautical miles [nm] from the coast), targeting blacktip sharks and grey mackerel.
-Catch-and-effort data for 2017 were provided directly to ABARES from the Northern Territory Department of Primary Industry and Resources.
+Catch-and-effort data for 2018 were provided directly to ABARES from the Northern Territory Department of Primary Industry and Resources.
 Pelagic gillnets (limited to 2,000 m net length) are the main gear.
-Although longlines can also be used, they have not been used in the fishery since 2013 (Northern Territory Government 2015).
-Of the 17 licences currently issued for the fishery, seven were active in 2017.
-A total of 631 days fished were recorded during 2017, well below the peak of 1,801 boat-days in 2003.
+Although longlines can also be used, they have not been used in the fishery since 2013 (Northern Territory Government 2018).
+All of the 11 licences issued were active in 2018, recording 595 boat-days fished—well below the peak of 1,801 boat-days in 2003.

 The highest domestic catch was reported in 2003 (1,687 t), including 899 t of shark (of which 501 t was blacktip shark) and 766 t of grey mackerel.
-Total landings have decreased since 2003, to a total catch of 645 t in 2017 (an increase from the 2016 catch of 465 t).
-The 2017 catch included 50 t of blacktip shark and 497 t of grey mackerel.
-Export accreditation was reassessed under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) and the fishery was declared an approved Wildlife Trade Operation until 21 September 2018
+Total landings have decreased since 2003, to a total catch of 694 t in 2018 (an increase from the 2017 catch of 645 t).
+The 2018 catch included 32 t of blacktip shark and 502 t of grey mackerel.
+Export accreditation has been granted under the EPBC Act until 27 March 2022.

 Queensland Gulf of Carpentaria Inshore Fin Fish Fishery

 The QFJA manages shark fishing in Gulf of Carpentaria waters off Queensland as part of the Gulf of Carpentaria Inshore Fin Fish Fishery.
-An annual summary of this fishery is provided by the Queensland Department of Agriculture and Fisheries (QDAF 2018).
+An annual summary of this fishery is provided by the Queensland Department of Agriculture and Fisheries (QDAF 2019).
 The fishery has two sectors: an offshore sector (7–25 nm) that targets tropical sharks and grey mackerel, and an inshore sector (within 7 nm of the shore) that targets barramundi (Lates calcarifer), threadfins (Polynemidae) and sharks.
 The main gear used is gillnets; operators in the offshore sector are limited to a maximum net length of 1,800 m.
-In 2017, 4 licences were issued in the offshore sector (3 licences for operation beyond 7 nm from shore and within the AFZ, and 1 licence for operation beyond 25 nm from shore and within the AFZ) and 85 licences were issued in the inshore sector (QDAF 2018).
-Of these 89 licences, 77 were active in 2017.
-In 2017, reported catch of blacktip sharks was 72 t (a decrease from 2010 t in 2016) (QDAF 2018).
+Of the 85 licences issued in 2018, 75 were active, 3 in the offshore sector and 72 in the inshore sector (QDAF 2019).
+In 2018, reported catch of blacktip sharks was 112 t (a decrease from 200 t in 2017) (QDAF 2019).

-Queensland considers most barramundi stocks to be sustainable, except for the southern Gulf of Carpentaria stock, which is classified as transitional–depleting.
-The east coast stock of king threadfin (Polydactylus macrochir) is considered sustainable; however, the Gulf of Carpentaria stock is considered transitional–depleting (QDAF 2016).
+Queensland considers most barramundi stocks to be sustainable, except for the southern Gulf of Carpentaria stock, which is classified as depleting (Saunders et al. 2018a).
+The east coast stock of king threadfin (Polydactylus macrochir) is considered sustainable; however, the Gulf of Carpentaria stock is considered depleting (QDAF 2017).
 No concerns for harvest of shark species were identified in reviews by Holmes et al. (2013).
-Export accreditation has been granted under the EPBC Act until 27 July 2018.
+Export accreditation has been granted under the EPBC Act until 18 March 2022.